 Find out more about the DNA requirements

-We encourage early engagement with our Business Development team during early stages of customer project development.
-At this stage of the process, Powerlink seeks high level information about the project size, type, location and timing in order to inform conversations about optimum network integration options.
+We encourage early engagement with our Connections and Development team during early stages of customer project development, as we seek to understand high level information about the project size, type, location and timing to inform conversations about optimum network integration options.

 Once a customer submits a connection enquiry with supporting data and the enquiry fee is paid - our team will be in touch to progress the connection enquiry.